crismali/magic_lamp/README.md

   });
 ```
 ### load
 Call `MagicLamp.load` to load a fixture.
-It requires the name of the fixture and the fixture
-will be loaded into a `div` with a class of `magic-lamp`.
-It will destroy the previous fixture
-container if present so you never end up with duplicate fixture containers or end up with
-dom elements from previous loads.
+It requires the name of the fixture and which will be loaded into a `div` with a class of `magic-lamp`.
+It will destroy the previous fixture container if present so you never end up with duplicate fixture containers or end up with dom elements from previous loads.
 It will hit the network only on the first request for a given
 fixture.
-If you never want `load` to hit the network, call `MagicLamp.preload()` before your specs.
+If you never want `load` to hit the network, call [`MagicLamp.preload()`](#preload) before your specs.

+You can load multiple fixtures into the dom at the same time by simply passing more arguments to `load`.

 The call to get your template is completely synchronous.